Ennis, TX 2022

-Facts About The Texas Bluebonnet
+Facts About Texas Bluebonnets

 - Texas bluebonnets are both perennials and annuals.
 In warmer climates, they are perennials.
 Though they tend to bloom more successfully in warmer climates, Texas bluebonnets can also be grown as annuals in colder climates in areas with full sun for 8 to 10 hours a day.